turbot/powerpipe/README.md

 Powerpipe is **dashboards and benchmarks as code**.
 Use it to visualize any data source, and run compliance benchmarks and controls, for effective decision-making and ongoing compliance monitoring.

-**Benchmarks** - [5,000+ open-source controls](https://hub.powerpipe.io) from CIS, NIST, PCI, HIPAA, FedRamp and more.
+**Benchmarks**.
+We offer [5,000+ open-source controls](https://hub.powerpipe.io) from CIS, NIST, PCI, HIPAA, FedRamp and more.
 [Run instantly on your machine](https://powerpipe.io/docs#run-security-and-compliance-benchmarks) or as part of your deployment pipeline.

-**Relationship Diagrams** - The only dashboarding tool designed from the ground up to [visualize DevOps data](https://powerpipe.io/docs#visualize-cloud-infrastructure).
+**Relationship Diagrams**.
+The only dashboarding tool designed from the ground up to [visualize DevOps data](https://powerpipe.io/docs#visualize-cloud-infrastructure).
 Explore your cloud, understand relationships, drill down to the details.

-**Dashboards & Reports** - High-level dashboards provide a quick overview.
+**Dashboards & Reports**.
+High-level dashboards provide a quick overview.
 Use them to highlight misconfigurations and hotspots.
 [Filter](https://powerpipe.io/docs/run/benchmark/benchmark-dashboard#filtering--grouping), pivot, and [snapshot](https://powerpipe.io/docs/run/snapshots) results.

-**Code, not clicks** - Our dashboards are [code](https://powerpipe.io/docs/powerpipe-hcl): version-controlled, composable, shareable, easy to edit — designed for the way you work.
+**Code, not clicks**.
+Our dashboards are [code](https://powerpipe.io/docs/powerpipe-hcl): version-controlled, composable, shareable, easy to edit — designed for the way you work.
 [Join](https://turbot.com/community/join) our open-source community!

 ## Demo time!